Catharine Bond Hill

 Catharine Bond Hill became the tenth president of Vassar College in July 2006.
 Hill is a noted economist whose work focuses on higher education affordability and access, as well as on economic development and reform in Africa.

-Hill continues to study the access by low-income students to highly selective colleges, and the net prices paid by these colleges' students relative to their family incomes.
-This includes "Low-income students and highly selective private colleges: Geography, searching, and recruiting" (Economics of Education Review, 2010) and “Affordability: Family incomes and net prices at highly selective private colleges and universities” (Journal of Human Resources, 2005), recent publications with longtime co-author Gordon C. Winston.
-She has also authored opinion pieces for the Los Angeles Times, Business Week, the Christian Science Monitor, the Chronicle of Higher Education, and Inside Higher Ed, and been quoted by the Wall Street Journal, Bloomberg News Service, Money magazine, and the New York Times, among other outlets.
+Hill continues research she began with her late co-author Gordon Winston on the access by low-income students to highly selective colleges, and the net prices paid by these colleges' students relative to their family incomes.
+This includes “American Higher Education and Income Inequality” (Education Finance and Policy, 2015), "Low-income students and highly selective private colleges: Geography, searching, and recruiting" (Economics of Education Review, 2010) and “Affordability: Family incomes and net prices at highly selective private colleges and universities” (Journal of Human Resources, 2005).
+She has also authored opinion pieces for the New York Times, Wall Street Journal, Los Angeles Times, Business Week, Christian Science Monitor, Bloomberg News Service, Chronicle of Higher Education, and Inside Higher Ed, and been interviewed or quoted by the New York Times, NPR, Wall Street Journal, Marketplace, and U.S. News among other outlets.

 Hill has been selected for a number of scholarly awards, grants, and fellowships from organizations including the American Council of Learned Societies, Brookings Institution, National Science Foundation, and Social Science Research Council.
 The work of Hill and her colleagues on the economics and affordability of higher education was primarily supported by a grant from the Andrew W. Mellon Foundation.

-Hill is a trustee of Cooper Union, Ithaka Harbors, Inc. and was recently elected to serve as an alumni fellow to the Yale Corporation.
-Hill previously served on the Board of the College Board, the NCAA Division III Presidents Council, and on the Board of the Yale-NUS College, Singapore’s first liberal arts college.
+Hill is a trustee of Ithaka Harbors, Inc. and serves as an elected alumni fellow to the Yale Corporation.
+She previously served on the board of the College Board, the NCAA Division III Presidents Council, and on the board of the Yale-NUS College, Singapore’s first liberal arts college.

 Hill graduated summa cum laude from Williams College, and also earned B.A. and M.A. degrees at Brasenose College, Oxford University, with first class honors in politics, philosophy and economics.
 She completed her Ph.D. in economics at Yale University.